Wouterzet/Deneir/World Building/Halruaan.md

 Nearly all Halruaans were lovers of magic, especially arcane magic.
 In fact, they had the strongest magic traditions of any of the human races of Faerûn.
 The average Halruaan was wealthy, and they cared very much about appearances, dressing in flashy, colorful, flamboyant garb as well as the possession of exotic pets.
 They tended to be a happy lot, and enjoyed treating each other with all kinds of pleasantries.

-In contrast, Halruaans were often very suspicious of foreigners with anxieties about having their magical secrets stolen.
-They rarely desired to travel far from their homes and those that did were almost exclusively arcane spellcasters.
-They would work with certain races, like elves and dwarves, provided they had a proven reputation.
-They were tolerant, but not trusting of halflings and gnomes, and openly disliked the Crinti.

 **Education**
 Education was extremely important to Halruaans and they took pride in teaching their children to read and write at an early age.
 This prepared the youth for their tests for aptitude in the arcane arts, and their future years studying in the public schools of Halruaa.

 **Communication**
-Most Halruaans spoke the Halruaan language, a dialect of the Netherese languages, and used a  script.
-The wizards among them generally learned many other languages, especially dead and magical ones.
+Most Halruaans spoke the Halruaan language, a dialect of the Netherese languages, which had its own ethnoscript.
+The wizards among them generally learned many other languages, especially dead and magical ones, but communicated mainly in Halruaan.

+On the island of Nimbral, especially in the research center of Deneir.

+**Magic**
+Halruaa and magic were linked with one another.
+Halruaans considered it a mark of honor and prestige to excel in the arcane arts, the mastery of which was viewed as the pinnacle of accomplishment.
+Interstingly enough, even the poorest commoner could cast simple spells.
+Magical flair was less important in the rural areas, where magic was valued more for it's pragmatic, every-day use.
+Despite this small difference, magic was an aspect of daily use whether in the items they used, their transportation and even how they cooked and traveled.

+Even as magic was seeped in every aspect of Halruaan life, they left their own mark on the magical arts as a whole.
+It is said every kind of magic that is practiced has been researched, altered, improved and even perfected at one time or another by the Halruaan.